kareemhossam/KMeans-MNIST/README.md

-# KMeans-MNISET
+# KMeans-MNIST
-K-Means Clustering on the MNISET Dataset
+K-Means Clustering on the MNIST Dataset